FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

 list of important citations or results in a given paper.
 The user interface was a lot more sophisticated than in the other projects I’ve looked at so far and was what really made it stand out to me at least.
-He also talked about Jeff Hammerbacher’s quote: “*The best minds of my generation are thinking about how to make people click ads.
-That sucks.*” and how he wanted the community to leverage AI for the better good.
+He also talked about Jeff Hammerbacher’s quote: "*The best minds of my generation are thinking about how to make people click ads.
+That sucks.*" and how he wanted the community to leverage AI for the better good.
 More discussion on that quote [here](https://www.quora.com/How-true-is-the-statement-The-best-minds-of-my-generation-are-thinking-about-how-to-make-people-click-ads-That-sucks).
 He also discouraged focusing on one particular method in AI for